mattermost/mattermost-handbook/contributors/join-us/recruiting.md

 ## Interview Stages

+As a fully remote and global team, Mattermost interviewers are located in different timezones.
+Since we also interview candidates across different time zones, we schedule interviews one-by-one vs. as a panel of interviews on one specific date.
+Below are the typical stages and amount of interviewers a candidate can expect in a full interview process at Mattermost.

+All interviews will take place over video.
+Interviewers will wait 5 minutes for a candidate to join before leaving the interview.
+We encourage candidates to email their recruiting contact and the Mattermost interviewer if they are not able to make a previously scheduled interview.

 1. **Recruiter Screen:** This person is a candidate's main point of contact during the interview process at Mattermost.
 For some roles, Hiring Managers may incorporate a recruiter screen within their first interview with a candidate.
 2. **Hiring Manager, Technical, and Team Interviews:** This portion typically consists of 3-4 interviewers.
 In addition to the Hiring Manager, candidates can expect to interview with team and cross-team members who will work closely with, or similarly to, the individual in this role.
 3. **Interview Project:** All take-home projects will list the expected amount of time expected to complete.
 We really appreciate all of the time spent completing a take-home project.
 As a 'thank you,' candidates will be invited to select a gift option upon completion of the project.